\(\renewcommand\AA{\unicode{x212B}}\)

 Description

-Takes a normalised group workspace with four periods representing a run, combines this with the cell path length multiplied by the gas pressure (GasPressureTimesCellLength) to calculate the efficiency of the analyser.
+Takes a normalised group workspace and combines this with the cell path length multiplied by the gas pressure (PXD) to calculate the efficiency of the analyser.
+The input workspace must be a group of four single spectrum histogram workspaces, each representing the transmission of a known spin state as specified by the SpinStates parameter.

 If the transmission of the wanted spin state is \(T_{para}\), and the transmission of the unwanted spin state is \(T_{anti}\), then the polarization of of an unpolarised incoming beam after the analyser cell, \(P_{cell}\) is given by [1]